 2. Check a more recent time period and compare

 Once you've identified trends, repeat the search and analyze a smaller, more recent period of time in your social media presence.
 Try looking at the last 6 months to compare posting times.

 Social media changes constantly, so to stay relevant, it's important to focus on the more recent past.
-Once you figure out what times have the highest engagement, also compare to your 'all-time' data.
+Once you figure out what times have the highest engagement, also compare them to your "all-time" data.